TheRuleOfMike/EASYBlenderToUnityWorkflow/README.md

 I attach a variety of example baked textures - both for the ExampleMaterial and for the Unity export - and an fbx file to experiment with in Unity.

-A file explaining the workflow in a little more detail is also attached.

 I work with those files myself when developing for the Unity Standard shader.
 The Metallic workflow is however universal so if you are working with different engines like Unreal or Godot, this file can also be quite useful for you.